Ever wonder what you should be eating before bed?

 … just to name a few.

 I am not going to try to answer every single question here today.

-See, though your body is in bed and sleeping… it is going through a ton of processes to help you recover and prepare for the next day.
+See, while your body is in bed and sleeping… it's going through a ton of processes to help you recover and prepare for the next day.

 Eating before bed, and eating protein specifically before bed, can help with these processes and ultimately… help with your results!

-What I am going to do is explain the benefits of having protein before bed.
 Ingesting protein before bed is a great idea no matter if your goal is to lose weight, burn fat, or build muscle.
-I know … I know … you have grown up your whole life hearing …

 Whether you add a low calorie, high protein snack before bed or even if you have to restructure your nutrition plan, the benefits of having 20 to 40 grams of protein before bed is well worth it!

 Now, I understand that having chicken, spending the time to cook eggs, or eating another protein source before bed may not sound very appetizing.
 That’s ok.

 It's why most people rely on a protein shake before bed.
 Supplementing with protein powder before bed is quick, easy, and can satisfy your sweet tooth cravings!

 But, you might be wondering …